 Qualified Charitable Distribution (QCD) or “IRA Rollover” Gifts for Donors Aged 70½ or Older

-The Protecting Americans from Tax Hikes (PATH) Act of 2015 made permanent the qualified charitable distribution provision, which is popularly known as the IRA charitable rollover.
+The Protecting Americans from Tax Hikes (PATH) Act of 2015 made permanent the qualified charitable transfer provision, which is popularly known as the IRA charitable rollover.
+The Consolidated Appropriations Act of 2023, commonly known as the omnibus bill, expanded the benefits of the charitable rollover.

 - The gift is very simple to arrange.